-Policy 21.2.12: Pre-Certified Commercial/Industrial Sites
+Policy 1.2.1: Pre-Certified Commercial/Industrial Sites

-Collier County will encourage the development of targeted manufacturing, light industrial, and other similar uses by identifying appropriate locations for those uses, and by streamlining the permitting and approval process for commercial and industrial development within the Immokalee Urban Area.
-Within one (1) year of adoption, Collier County will initiate the review of the existing Certified Sites Program, presently administered by the Collier County Office of Business and Economic Development, and propose improvements to the program that will further assist economic development in the Immokalee area.
+Collier County will encourage the development of targeted manufacturing, light industrial, and other similar uses by identifying appropriate locations for those uses, and by streamlining the permitting and approval process for commercial and industrial development within the Immokalee

-Policy 21.2.23: Home Occupations
+Urban Area.
+By [1 year of the date of adoption of the ordinance], Collier County will initiate the review of the existing Certified Site Program, presently administered by the Collier County Office of Business and Economic Development, and propose improvements to the program that will further assist economic development in the Immokalee area.

-Within two (2) years of adoption, Collier County will initiate amendments to the LDC (Ordinance
+Policy 1.2.2: Home Occupations

-04-41, as amended) to create more flexibility for home-based businesses in the Immokalee Urban Area, thereby allowing additional opportunities for home-based occupations.
+By [2 years of the date of adoption of the ordinance], Collier County will initiate amendments to the LDC (Ordinance 04-41, as amended) to create more flexibility for home-based businesses in the Immokalee Urban Area, thereby allowing additional opportunities for home-based occupations.

-Policy 21.2.34: Financial Incentives
+Policy 1.2.3: Financial Incentives

-Within two (2) years of adoption, Collier County, in cooperation with the Immokalee CRA, will develop a comprehensive financial incentive strategy to promote economic development in the Immokalee area and identify funding sources to maintain adequate funding of such incentive programs.
+By [2 years of the date of adoption of the ordinance] Collier County, in cooperation with the Immokalee CRA, will develop a comprehensive financial incentive strategy to promote economic development in the Immokalee area and identify funding sources to maintain adequate funding of such incentive programs.

-Policy 21.2.45: Agriculture-Related Business Uses
+Policy 1.2.4: Agriculture-Related Business Uses

-In recognition of the economic importance of agriculture, the within two (2) years of adoption, Collier County will initiate amendments to the LDC (Ordinance 04-41, as amended) to:
+In recognition of the economic importance of agriculture, by [2 years of the date of adoption of the ordinance] Collier County will initiate amendments to the LDC (Ordinance 04-41, as amended) to:

 - allow agriculture research and development facilities, agri-business offices and headquarters, and facilities, offices, headquarters and apparatuses associated with an alternative energy use.
-These uses will be allowed on properties zoned (A) Rural Agricultural, within the Low Residential Subdistrict land use designation; and - to allow small agriculture-related business uses, such as fruit and vegetable stands, and farmers markets, within certain, to be determined, non-agricultural Residential zoning districts., within two (2) years of the of the effective date of this Policy.
+These uses will be allowed on properties zoned (A) Rural Agricultural, within the Low Residential Subdistrict land use designation; and - allow small agriculture-related business uses, such as fruit and vegetable stands, and farmers markets, within Residential zoning districts.